Health-Education-England/TIS-TCS/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `yarn help update`.

 The `yarn run` command will list all of the scripts available to run for this project.

+## Building for production

+To optimize the tcs application for production, for the server side run:

+    ./mvnw -Pprod clean package

+For the UI run:

+    yarn prod

+This will concatenate and minify the client CSS and JavaScript files.
+It will also modify `index.html` so it references these new files.
+The ui build will be in the /ui-build folder in your workspace.
+To ensure everything worked, run:

+    java -jar target/*.war

+And for the UI, if you have not done so already install http-server, then run:

+    npm install http-server -g

+    http-server /Users/Alex/ws/hee_tis/TIS-CORE-SERVICES/ui-build -p 9093 -d false

+With the proxy server up and configured, then navigate to [http://local.alxd.com/tcs/](http://local.alxd.com/tcs/) in your browser.

+Refer to [Using JHipster in production][] for more details.

 ### Managing dependencies